-We have long recognised the fantasic work that KTS has been doing in Kathmandu.
+KASIN has long recognised the fantastic work that KTS has been doing in Kathmandu.
 Jane Southward, one of our trustees spent a month volunteering as a teacher trainer at the KTS primary school and you can read her her blog here.